 Running a campaign through the open exchange is the most cost-effective way to buy media on a wide scale because there is a larger amount of inventory available.
 Leveraging the open exchange as part of your inventory strategy provides the opportunity to be creative with your targeting parameters, and allows flexibility to address any modifications needed to ensure an effective campaign.

-A common tactic used in many inventory strategies is a domain whitelist, while running on the open exchange.
+A common tactic used in many inventory strategies is a domain inclusion list, while running on the open exchange.
 This provides scale from accessing all available exchange partners, while allowing control over which publishers the ads are able to bid on.
-Keep in mind that having a healthy list of domains to whitelist is essential for this to work.
+Keep in mind that having a healthy list of domains to include or target, is essential for this to work.

 When to consider using a Private Auction Strategy?